EHMC 2026 Conference Programme

 The evening will begin with a welcome cocktail at 7 PM, followed by an immersive social Mediterranean-inspired dinner at 8 PM.
 Set against the backdrop of the sea and the glow of a candlelit all-white dinner, the night will unfold in a warm and elegant beachside atmosphere designed to foster connection, community, and meaningful exchange.

-Throughout the evening, guests will enjoy live music, inspiring speakers, entertainment, and a few surprises, creating a vibrant yet relaxed setting to reflect on the conference sessions, share ideas, and strengthen professional relationships.
+Throughout the evening, guests will enjoy a vibrant yet relaxed setting to reflect on the conference sessions, share ideas, and strengthen professional relationships.
 As the sun sets over the Mediterranean, the combination of exceptional food, engaging conversation, and unforgettable seaside views promises a truly special experience.

 We look forward to welcoming you for an evening of great food, inspiring moments, and memorable connections by the sea.